-On your introductory pages, explain symbols that you use in the following sections.
+On your introductory pages, explain the symbols that you use in the following sections.
 Take into account standards like ISO 15223.

 General Provisions: Instructions for use are regulated in Section 13 of the Essential Requirements (MDD) and Chapter 3, Section 23 of the General Safety and Performance Requirements (MDR).
-You may be able to make a case for why your users must not be provided with instructions for use, base on the exception stated in Section 13.1 (MDD) or Section 23.1.d (MDR):
+You may be able to make a case for why your users must not be provided with instructions for use, based on the exception stated in Section 13.1 (MDD) or Section 23.1.d (MDR):

 “By way of exception, no such instructions for use are needed for devices in Class I or IIa if they can be used safely without any such instructions.”